 Here are some NBA betting tips to keep in mind when you're checking out basketball lines throughout the regular season:

-We did just go through some tips, sow hat's the difference?
+We did just go through some tips, so what's the difference?
 Tips are mostly just things to keep in mind that can help you make an informed decision, whereas strategies are rules that bettors live by when placing wagers.
+Consider adopting one or several of the following practices:

 The regular season is already a massive attraction for bettors, and things reach a whole new level in the postseason.
 NBA playoff betting dominates as spring turns into summer and accounts for much of the action sportsbooks see at this time of the year.